Local family not letting Grinch steal their Christmas

 Hunt and Diaz both say they spent a lot of time putting together some crafty features.

-Sadly though, it seems a real life Grinch decided to steal some of those Christmas items off Hunt and Diaz’s porch Saturday morning.
+Sadly, it seems like a real life Grinch decided to steal some of those Christmas items off Hunt and Diaz’s porch Saturday morning.

 "I didn’t believe it," Diaz said.
 "I went out saw the things missing it was like where do you go?
 What do you say."